Election Day Pollworkers

 Our political process depends on the commitment of citizens to participate.
 It is your turn to demonstrate your civic participation - and get paid at the same time.
-Berks County Election Officers for the June 2nd Primary will earn $180.00 for the day.
+Berks County Election Officers for the November 2, 2021 will earn $180.00 for the day.

 NOTE: The information below is general and is intended to provide a brief overview.